Billie Eilish’s Confused Face For Rudolph And Wiig At The Oscars Is Everything

 — Every Billionaire Is A Policy Failure (@DanRiffle) February 10, 2020

-Judge for yourself on how Rudolph and Wiig did onstage by watching their two introductory segments below.
-Excellent work, ladies.
+You can judge for yourself on how Rudolph and Wiig did onstage by watching their two introductory segments below.
+Fine work, ladies.